 The heavy-duty truck market of India is rapidly developing on a regular basis.
-This can be very well proved from the robust growth of the Mini/Pick up and heavy-duty trucks market in India in the recent time and further growth is expected in the time to come.
+This can be very well proved from the robust growth of the Mini/Pick up and heavy-duty trucks market in India in recent times and further growth is expected in the time to come.
 It is expected that the market will keep up the positive momentum.
-In India, the truck market touched high level in 2018, but demand weakened due to the crash crunch to vehicle finance.
+In India, the truck market touched a high level in 2018, but demand weakened due to the crash crunch to vehicle finance.

-As shown in Graph, Tata Motors gained 1 percent market share, Mahindra lost 2 percent market share, Ashok Leyland also lost 1 percent market share, and Eicher market share is almost stagnant.
+As shown in Graph, Tata Motors gained a 1 percent market share, Mahindra lost 2 percent market share, Ashok Leyland also lost 1 percent market share, and Eicher market share is almost stagnant.